ktfleming/rhc/README.md

 ```

 Then try running `rhc ~/rhc/definitions/test.toml`. rhc will send a GET request to `https://httpbin.org/get`, and you should see the response, including the status code, headers, and body printed to stdout.

+Running `rhc --help` will show a brief description of available command-line arguments, most of which are explained more fully in this document.

 #### Request
 The `request` table in the request definition file species the method and URL to use.
 Both are required.